Teachers as Artists Submissions

 Maryhill Museum of Art, working in partnership with Oregon Art Education Association and Washington Art Education Association, showcases teacher talent by inviting educators to participate in Teachers as Artists, an annual juried exhibition in the museum’s M.J.
 Murdock Charitable Trust Education Center.

-Exhibitions will be presented at Maryhill Museum of Art or online via our website.
+Exhibition will be presented at Maryhill Museum of Art March 15 – April 24, 2022.

-In addition to the works of art selected for inclusion, jurors will also choose Best of Show, First, Second, and Third Place selections.
+In addition to the works of art selected for inclusion, the juror will also select Best of Show, First, Second, and Third Place.
 Artists recognized by these selections will receive a one-year Family Membership to Maryhill.
 During each exhibition, teachers whose work is accepted (and family and friends) will be invited to visit Maryhill Museum of Art free of charge.

 Submission Requirements & Deadlines